Tajikistan: Culture

+In the country, especially among women from the indigenous population, the wearing of traditional national clothing is preserved.
+The seamstresses and embroiderers of regions of Tajikistan use factory fabrics and local needlework embroidery for home decoration and women's clothing.
+The practice of Chakan embroidery is preserved among women in certain areas, passing the knowledge down from one generation to the next.

 Sport

-The national sport of Tajikistan is gushtigiri, a form of traditional wrestling.
+The national sport of Tajikistan is gushtigiri, a form of wrestling.

-Another popular sport is buzkashi, a game played on horseback, like polo.
+Another sport is buzkashi, a game played on horseback, like polo.
 Buzkashi may be played as an individual sport and as a team sport.
 The aim of the game is to grab a 50 kg dead goat, ride clear of the other players, get back to the starting point and drop it in a designated circle.
-It is also practised in Afghanistan, Kyrgyzstan, Kazakhstan, Uzbekistan and Turkmenistan.
-It is often played at Nowruz celebrations.
+It is played at Nowruz celebrations.

-Tajikistan's mountains provide many opportunities for outdoor sports, such as hill-climbing, mountain biking, rock climbing, skiing, snowboarding, hiking, and mountain climbing.
-The facilities are limited, however.
-Mountain climbing and hiking tours to the Fann and Pamir Mountains, including the 7,000 m peaks in the region, are seasonally organised by local and international alpine agencies.

-Football is the most popular sport in Tajikistan.
-It is governed by the Tajikistan Football Federation.
-The Tajikistan national football team competes in FIFA and AFC competitions.
-The top clubs in Tajikistan compete in the Tajik League.
+Tajikistan has sent athletes to every Summer Olympic Games and four Winter Olympic Games since gaining independence and has enjoyed limited success.
+The country's best results have come in the hammer throw, with Andrey Abduvaliyev and Dilshod Nazarov each winning gold in the men's event in 1992 and 2016 respectively (albeit with Abduvaliyev participating as part of the Unified Team).
+Tajikistan's highest medal haul at an Olympic Games came in the 2024 Summer Olympics, where its athletes won three medals.

+The Tajikistan Football Federation is the governing body of football in Tajikistan.
+While neither the men's nor the women's teams have qualified for a World Cup, the men's side qualified for the 2023 AFC Asian Cup, in which they unexpectedly reached the quarter finals.
+The men's team participated in the AFC Challenge Cup on four occasions, winning the inaugural edition in 2006.
+The women's side has twice participated in the CAFA Women's Championship, finishing third in the 2018 edition and hosting the tournament in 2022.

 The Tajikistan Cricket Federation was formed in 2012 as the governing body for the sport of cricket in Tajikistan.
 It was granted affiliate membership of the Asian Cricket Council in the same year.

-Rugby union in Tajikistan is a minor but growing sport.
-In 2008, the sport was officially registered with the Ministry of Justice, and there are currently 3 men's clubs.
+In 2008, rugby union was officially registered with the Ministry of Justice, and there are three men's clubs.

-Four Tajikistani athletes have won Olympic medals for their country since independence.
-They are: wrestler Yusup Abdusalomov (silver in Beijing 2008), judoka Rasul Boqiev (bronze in Beijing 2008), boxer Mavzuna Chorieva (bronze in London 2012) and hammer thrower Dilshod Nazarov (gold in Rio de Janeiro 2016).

 Khorugh, capital of Gorno-Badakhshan Autonomous Region, is the location of highest altitude where bandy has been played.

-Tajikistan has also one ski resort, called Safed Dara (formerly Takob), near the town of Varzob.
+Tajikistan has one ski resort, called Safed Dara (formerly Takob), near the town of Varzob.